-Music Publishing OIBDA increased by \$57 million, or 33%, to \$231 million for the fiscal year ended September 30, 2022 from \$174 million for the fiscal year ended September 30, 2021.
-Expressed as a percentage of Music Publishing revenue, Music Publishing OIBDA margin increased to 24% for the fiscal year ended September 30, 2022 from 23% for the fiscal year ended September 30, 2021.
-The increase was due to strong operating performance, partially offset by the unfavorable impact of foreign currency exchange rates.
+Music Publishing OIBDA increased by \$62 million, or 27%, to \$293 million for the fiscal year ended September 30, 2023 from \$231 million for the fiscal year ended September 30, 2022 largely due to the factors that led to the increase in Music Publishing operating income noted above.
+Expressed as a percentage of Music Publishing revenue, Music Publishing OIBDA margin increased to 27% for the fiscal year ended September 30, 2023 from 24% for the fiscal year ended September 30, 2022 due to strong operating performance and the favorable impact of foreign currency exchange rates, partially offset by revenue mix.

-Music Publishing operating income increased by \$50 million to \$139 million for the fiscal year ended September 30, 2022 from \$89 million operating income for the fiscal year ended September 30, 2021 largely due to the factors that led to the increase in Music Publishing OIBDA noted above, partially offset by an increase in amortizable intangible assets related to the acquisition of music-related assets.
+Music Publishing operating income increased by \$50 million to \$139 million for the fiscal year ended September 30, 2022 from \$89 million for the fiscal year ended September 30, 2021 as a result of higher revenues, partially offset by higher cost of revenues and selling, general and administrative expense.